bloominstituteoftechnology/C-Web-Server/README.md

    * Increment the current size of the cache.
    * If the cache size is greater than the max size:
      * Remove the entry from the hashtable, using the entry's `path` and the `hashtable_delete` function.
-     * Remove the cache entry at the tail of the linked list.
+     * Remove the cache entry at the tail of the linked list (this is the least-recently used one)
      * Free the cache entry.
      * Ensure the size counter for the number of entries in the cache is correct.

 2. Implement `cache_get()` in `cache.c`.

    Algorithm: